Network Norwich: Blue Line – 25 / 26 / 26A

-The Blue Line consists of services 25, 26 and 26A.
-Which link the University of East Anglia with the Norfolk and Norwich University Hospital, Norwich City Centre and Norwich Railway Station.
+The Blue Line consists of services 25, 26 and 26A, which link the University of East Anglia with the Norfolk and Norwich University Hospital, Norwich city centre and Norwich railway station.

 The services take the following routes, the 25 starts at UEA and runs via Eaton Park and Unthank Road to the City Centre before continuing to Norwich Railway Station, via Riverside Retail Park.

-Routes 26 & 26A start at either Norfolk and Norwich University Hospital or UEA (26 Daytimes), they both then serve UEA Main Bus Stop on their way to the City Centre, via Earlham Road and Northfields (26A only), they continue to Norwich Railway Station via Riverside Retail Park.
+Route 26 starts at either Norfolk and Norwich University Hospital or UEA (26 Evenings), with the 26A starting at Bowthorpe Shopping Centre.
+They both then serve UEA Main Bus Stop on their way to the City Centre, via The Avenues and Earlham Road, then continue to Norwich Railway Station via Riverside Retail Park.

-The Blue Line operates up to every 7 minutes during Monday to Saturday daytimes between the university and the city centre, reducing to every 10 minutes on Sundays and bank holidays, every 15 minutes during evenings and every hour overnight after midnight.
+The Blue Line operates up to every seven minutes during Monday to Saturday daytimes between the university and the city centre, reducing to every 10 minutes on Sundays and bank holidays, every 15 minutes during evenings and every hour overnight after midnight.
 Between the university and the hospital, the service operates every 30 minutes at all times.
 The service is operated using Volvo B9TL/Wright Eclipse Gemini 2 Double Deck Buses.
 Unlike other refurbished buses of this type, the interior retains blue grab rails and the original seat cover design.
 The only other line to share this trait is the Turquoise Line.
+Wright StreetDeck Electroliner buses also operate this service, following their introduction by First Eastern Counties.